ismawno/toolkit/README.md

 ![Build Status](https://github.com/ismawno/toolkit/actions/workflows/build.yml/badge.svg)

 # toolkit
-This small toolkit library contains C++ utilities I have developed and find useful in almost every project I start.
+Toolkit is a small library with C++ utilities I have developed and find useful in almost every project I start.
 It is meant for personal use only, although I have tried my best to make it as user-friendly as possible.

 The main features of the library revolve around additional data structures, memory management, multithreading, and small utilities I find handy.